Uniphore: History

 On February 16, 2022, Uniphore announced a $400 million Series E financing led by NEA, which valued the company at $2.5 billion.
 Hilarie Koplow-McAdams, an NEA venture partner and former Salesforce/New Relic executive, joined Uniphore's board in 2022.
 Uniphore's board has also included former Cisco CEO John Chambers, former Convergys CEO Andrea J. Ayers, and CrowdStrike CFO Burt Podbere (appointed January 2021).

 In February 2023, Uniphore acquired UK-based Red Box, a platform for capturing voice and screen recordings used in regulated and large-scale environments.
 It also acquired France-based Hexagone, a behavioral analytics firm combining computer vision and natural-language techniques.

-On December 5, 2024, Uniphore announced agreements to acquire ActionIQ, a customer data platform (CDP) vendor, and Infoworks, an enterprise data engineering platform, to support what it termed a “Zero Data AI Cloud.”
+On December 5, 2024, Uniphore announced agreements to acquire ActionIQ, a customer data platform (CDP) vendor, and Infoworks, an enterprise data engineering platform.

 Uniphore launched the Business AI Cloud on June 9, 2025.
+The Business AI Cloud consists of a single, unified platform that includes data, knowledge, AI models, and AI agents.

 Uniphore announced in August 2025 that it had acquired Orby AI and intended to acquire Autonom8 to extend multi-agent and workflow automation capabilities.

 As of September 2025, Uniphore's customers included the United States Coast Guard, Singapore Police Force, London Underground, DirecTV, JPMorgan Chase, LG, DHL, UPS, Vodafone, Verizon, NTT Data, and as of May 2021, Firstsource.

+In October 2025, Uniphore raised $260 million in a Series F round at a reported valuation of $2.5 billion.
+Investors included March Capital, NEA, Nvidia, AMD, Snowflake, and Databricks.

+In January 2026, KPMG and Uniphore announced a collaboration focused on deploying AI agents powered by specialized small language models.
+The announcement was made at the World Economic Forum held in Davos.

+Cognizant and Uniphore announced a partnership in February 2026 to develop industry-specific AI tools for regulated sectors, which would initially focus on life sciences and finance.

+Uniphore and Rackspace also announced a partnership in March 2026.
+This partnership was announced in order to create an "Infrastructure-to-Agents" architecture, focusing on Business AI as a private cloud service.

 Products

-Uniphore's main platforms include Business AI Cloud and Business AI Suite as of 2025.
+As of 2025, Uniphore's core offering is the Business AI Cloud and Business AI Suite of agentic AI applications.

 Business AI Cloud

 Uniphore’s Business AI Cloud is a full-stack platform that organizes enterprise data and knowledge for agentic AI applications.
-The platform enables deployment across clouds and existing data estates.
+The platform enables deployment across clouds and existing data sources.
 Key layers and capabilities include the following.